rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues do not support global [QoS prefetch](./confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
-If an attempt is made to consume from a quorum queue from a channel with global QoS enabled a channel error will be returned.
+If an attempt is made to consume from a quorum queue from a channel with global QoS activated a channel error will be returned.

 Use [per-consumer QoS prefetch](./consumer-prefetch.html), which is the default in several popular clients.